DmbGonzalez/DmbGonzalez/README.md

 - 👋 Hi, I’m @DmbGonzalez
-- 👀 I’m interested in participating on different Projects such as the building of Web sites, Mobile applications, Games, etc.
+- 👀 I’m interested in participating on many Projects such as the building of Web sites, Mobile applications, Games, using different Programming languages and Technologies.
 - 🌱 I’m currently learning Python, JAVA, PHP etc
-- 💞️ I’m looking to collaborate on many projects, so just count me in already! ♥
+- 💞️ I’m looking to collaborate on different projects, so just count me in already! ♥
 - 😄 Pronouns: She/her